248-357-5544 | csz.info@shaareyzedek.org

 Kabbalat Shabbat – 5:30 PM – Bernstein Chapel

-Come join the CSZ Clergy and your community in the Bernstein Chapel for a traditional Kabbalat service to welcome Shabbat and to pray for our brothers and sisters in Israel.
+Come join Ritual Director Saul A. Rube and your community in the Bernstein Chapel for a traditional Kabbalat service to welcome Shabbat and to pray for our brothers and sisters in Israel.
 There will be a small Oneg Shabbat in the Weisberg Lobby.
-You may also join on Zoom
+You may also join on Zoom.

 More Details